 - Go back into the static stretch position

 Photo 4: Quad Stretch

-Need to know the other stretches to perform?
-Read on!
+Need to know the other basic stretch exercises to perform?
+Read on below!

 - Start off with your legs slightly beyond shoulder with apart.
 Allow your hips to sink down a little bit with your arms crossed and resting on your shoulders.